LoginRadius/engineering-portal/GUIDELINES.md

    twitter:
    ```

+8. We strongly **Discourage Plagiarism** and hence check all the blog pull requests for plagiarism using a plagiarism checker.
+Please make sure your content is not copy-pasted from anywhere else.

 ## Some tips that you can keep in mind while writing the blog.

 - Keep post's language simple and easy to understand, we are making our blogs for the mass and our audience doesn't need to be only native English speakers